ethanimproving/Family-Ideas/Shopping/HDD Disk Bandwidth.md

 ---
 dg-publish: true
-dg-created: Jun 16, 2024, 5:05 PM
+dg-created: Jun 16, 2024, 11:35 PM
 ---

 Dad just upgraded his desktop for Father's Day, and as a result offered his old components to upgrade Faith's desktop in the hallway.
 The last time she used it was November 2021.
-Her Google Chrome History was of a book she made for Aunt Edith, and a book titles, "The Bible Way To Heaven."
+Her Google Chrome History was of a book she made for Aunt Edith titled, "The Bible Way To Heaven."
 She illustrated pictured for her book using Gimp, but her computer kept beeping while it was on, indicating a component failure.

-Fast forward to 2024, and now she has a new computer.
+Fast forward to 2024, and now she has a new computer thanks to dad's upgrades.
 However, things are still a little groggy due to the old Disk Drive.

 ![](https://i.imgur.com/nZEysMg.png)